richlander/container-workshop/dockerfile-samples.md

 ## aspnetapp

-This sample demonstrates how to build an ASP.NET Core app.
+[aspnetapp](https://github.com/dotnet/dotnet-docker/tree/main/samples/aspnetapp) demonstrates how to build an ASP.NET Core app.

 It uses a standard multi-stage build pattern with SDK and runtime images.